khmarbaise/octopress/source/_posts/2018/07/2018-07-30-automate-it-part-ii.md

 5. `takeissue.sh`
 6. `startissue.sh`
    After that I have to wait for the result of Jenkins.
-If the build is successful I can merge back to master otherwise I need find the cause of the problem.
+If the build is successful I can merge back to master otherwise I need to find the cause of the problem.
 In this case the result was successful so I can do it like this:
 8. `gitmergeandclean.sh`